 A taxable entity that is a combined group is allowed to take a credit for eligible members of the combined group (i.e., the member was subject to the franchise tax on May 1, 2006, and preserved the right to take the credit).
-If a member of a combined group changes combined groups the business loss carryforward of that member will no longer be included in the credit calculation of either group and the related share of any credit carried over is lost to the group.
+If a combined group member leaves the combined group during the a tax period, the original combined group may claim the departing member's entire amount of credit and the member's entire available credit carryover for that report year.
+For subsequent reports, the departed member's credit will no longer be available to the combined group, and the combined group's credit carryover must be adjusted to remove the portion of carryover related to the departed member.